 b.
 The investigator/research staff will complete the UTHSC IRB Memphis Form 1: Study/Project Application, requesting to register a research study that was approved by the NCI CIRB, and submit one copy of each of the following documents obtained from the CIRB Website (www.ncicirb.org):

 i.
-Study protocol;
+Study protocol, which should include any validated instruments to collect Patient Reported Outcomes;

 ii.
 CIRB final approval letter (CIRB initial approval letter);